 - Place them on a baking tray.

-- When completely cooled, store it in an airtight container and enjoy!!
+- Garnish with slivered nuts and store it in an airtight container at room temperature.